Agnogh/fake-restaurant/README.md

 ### Structure ###

-To match the style of casual I decided to go wtih straighforward and simpler approach.
+To match the style of casual I decided to go with a straigh-forward and simpler approach.
-Making it complex with lots of dropdowm menus (despite consuming less space) is more complex and therefor alignment is getting compormised more easier.
+Making it complex with lots of dropdowm menus (despite consuming less space) is more complex and therefor alignment is getting compromised more easier.

-I went with approach that each section has seperate webpage, but user can always return to main page or anz other 4 pages available from the top (all 5 pages have consistent look/appearance)
+I went with approach that each section has seperate webpage, but user can always return to main page or any other 4 pages available from the top (all 5 pages have consistent look/appearance)

 Home page / Main Page and on top are
 - Food Menu
 - Contact
-- Reward centar (loyalty program)
+- Reward centre  (loyalty program)
 - About us
 Same is repeated when user selects any of the "child" webpages as  other pages, including home page, are shown on the top.

-## Techology and tools used ##
+## Technology and tools used ##
 - HTML
 - CSS